Dog drinks a lot of water? (That's what's behind it)

 Form for Determination of the water demand download

 First you enter the start time and date.
 Then you fill in the remaining data such as weight, type of feeding and temperature.

 Each time you refill the bowl with fresh water, you enter the refilled amount in ml.
-To do this, use the corresponding row of the "Given amount of water" column. on page 2 of the form.
+To do this, use the corresponding row of the column "Given amount of water". on page 2 of the form.

 If you need to empty the bowl, also write down the amount on the same page in the corresponding row of the column "Amount of water taken away or remaining".